raveintospace/AdvancedSwift/README.md

 <li>PreferenceKey: Using it to understand how NavigationTitle works.
 Also to get Geometry & Scroll position from child view and use them in parent view.</li>
 <li>Custom TabBar: Two versions of a Custom Tab Bar that improve Apple's default, using Generics, @ViewBuilder, PreferenceKey & MatchedGeometryEffect.</li>
 <li>Custom NavigationView: Custom navigation bar (Title, subtitle, back button) & custom navigationLink, using Generics, @ViewBuilder & PreferenceKey.</li>
+<li>UIViewRepresentable: How to use UIKit views in SwiftUI -> Example of UITextField, with more custom features than SwiftUI's TextField.</li>
 </ul>